ElliotAOram/GhostPyramid/README.txt

 ============================================================

 * Log into the website using the session id "BSW18" and clicking the 'Actor' button.
-* Open a second browser (or tab) and navigate to the localhost:8000 URL.
+* Open a second different browser (e.g. Chrome and Mozilla - to avoid a conflict with the session variables) and navigate to the localhost:8000 URL.
 * Log into the website using the session id "BSW18" and clicking the 'Viewer' button.

 Actor